-Part 4 of Schedule 2 of the Telecommunications Act 1997 sets out the rules for telcos.
+Part 4 of Schedule 2 of the Telecommunications Act 1997 sets out the rules for CSPs.

-You must also follow the rules in the Telecommunications (Emergency Call Service) Determination 2009, the Integrated Public Number Database code.
+You must also follow the rules in the Telecommunications (Emergency Call Service) Determination 2019, and the Integrated Public Number Database code.
 The IPND data industry guideline provides useful guidance for complying with your obligations.

-We monitor and enforce telco compliance with the rules.
+We monitor and enforce CSP compliance with the rules.

 If we find you're not following the rules, we may:

 - give you a formal warning, infringement notice or remedial direction